natashasturdevant/proof-extension/README.md

 fake news, misleading content, and AI-generated imagery.
 Built as a capstone project for the University of North Texas College of Visual Arts & Design.

+If you want to read the whole case study, you caan view it at [natashasturdevant.com/proof](https://natashasturdevant.com/proof)

 ---

 ## ⚠️ Requirements